ecosense-au-dk/karibu-tutorial/helloworld.md

 uniquely must identify the producer as well as what version of the data is sent.

-The format used in EcoSense is defined as
+The format used in the EcoSense project is defined as

     // Karibu uses a 8 character (UTF-8) code to
     // identify the producer of data, called